 We open tonight’s ritual with a beautiful song called Von den Elben [Of the Elves] by Faun, one of the best medieval German Folk bands in the world.
 Their music is often associated with pagan rituals as it invokes deep and passionate feelings about all things tied to family, the world, and the land.

 What Does Spring Bring?

-The coming of Spring is wonderful.
+Ostara reminds us that the coming of Spring is wonderful.
 It’s a time of natural magick and we should pay attention to it with open eyes, a careful ear, and nary a whisper from our mouths.
 The temperatures are slowly rising and the last remnants of the winter snow piles are melting away; leaving nothing but a small pile of sticks, stones, and other debris.
 Garden bulbs are breaking through the surface of the ever-softening soil; each tiny green shoot is another reminder of the beauty of nature.
 The small branches of the trees are filled with tiny buds, each waiting anxiously to burst forth with a new leaf.
 The sounds of chirping birds, tiny insects, and all sorts of life can be heard in every direction.
 Larger animals are coming down from the highlands to graze and explore, now that the snow is gone.
 Early rains fill the air with the sweet scent of promise and hope.
 The once-frozen ground eagerly awaits the moisture, as do the dormant seeds of perennials.
 Some of the early medicinal plants and herbs are already a few inches tall and they thrive as the sun stays high in the sky for a bit longer each day.